influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withTag(tag)
 ```

-Tag of Prometheus container image to be deployed.
+"Tag of Prometheus container image to be deployed.
 Defaults to the value of `version`.
 Version is ignored if Tag is set.
 Deprecated: use 'image' instead.
-The image tag can be specified as part of the image URL.
+The image tag can be specified as part of the image URL."

 ### fn spec.withTolerations